naziajassim/naziajassim.github.io/_pages/cv.md

 Training and Workshops
 ===
-* 2020: Computational Psychiatry Course (virtual) organized by the Translational Neuromodeling Unit, University of Zurich & ETH Zurich, Switzerland
+* 2020: Computational Psychiatry Course (virtual) organized by the Translational Neuromodeling Unit, University of Zurich & ETH Zurich
 * 2020: An Introduction to Machine Learning, Bioinformatics Training, University of Cambridge
 * 2019: Data Manipulation and Visualisation in R, Bioinformatics Training, University of Cambridge
-* 2019: Computational Psychiatry Course organized by the Translational Neuromodeling Unit, University of Zurich & ETH Zurich, Switzerland
+* 2019: Computational Psychiatry Course organized by the Translational Neuromodeling Unit, University of Zurich & ETH Zurich
+  * Practical tutorials:
-  * Practical tutorials: 1.
-Bayesian Learning using the Hierarchical Gaussian Filter (HGF, TNU Tapas)
+        *  Bayesian Learning using the Hierarchical Gaussian Filter (HGF, TNU Tapas)
-                         2. Reinforcement Learning & Decision-Making using the hBayesDM Package
+        *  Reinforcement Learning & Decision-Making using the hBayesDM Package
 * 2019: Introduction to Scientific Figure Design, Bioinformatics Training, University of Cambridge
 * 2018: MRI Safety, Wolfson Brain Imaging Centre, University of Cambridge
 * 2018: MRI Safety, MRC Cognition and Brain Sciences Unit, University of Cambridge